oslabs-beta/Solibee/README.md

 ## How To Contribute
 Solibee is an open-source project built for the Solid JS community maintained by OS Labs.
 We welcome contributions and feedback from the community to make Solibee even better as there's so much room to grow.
 For any major changes or updates, please open an issue first.
-Please make sure to update the tests as appropriate.Contribute to our project by following these simple steps:
+Please make sure to update the tests as appropriate.
+Contribute to our project by following these simple steps:

   1) Fork this Repository
   2) Create your Feature Branch by following these naming conventions: